 Additionally, of grave importance are the recent roll backs of gun restrictions across the United States.
 In the past 4 years alone the NRA and its political backers has pushed through 99 laws making guns easier to own and carry in public across 37 states.
 At the same time the NRA has been able to roll back laws enabling government to track guns.

 Currently 8 states allow private citizens to take their firearms with them to bars, and in Missouri intoxicated individuals are allowed to shoot to kill as long as they believe they are “acting in self-defense.”
-In Louisiana, citizens are allowed to take guns to church and most alarming (considering the events of last week) Kansas allows ordinary citizens to carry concealed weapons inside K-12 schools.
+In Louisiana, citizens are allowed to take guns to church and most alarming (considering recent events) Kansas allows ordinary citizens to carry concealed weapons inside K-12 schools.
 Earlier this year the Colorado Supreme Court issued a ruling allowing individuals to carry concealed weapons on college campuses making it the fifth state to allow firearms on campuses.

 Currently, 80 percent of our states recognize gun permits from other states, creating grave concern over lax states, like in Virginia where an applicant is only required to complete a brief course online to obtain a weapons permit.
 Due to the ease of obtaining a permit in Virginia, the state is now being flooded with out-of-state applicants effectively making their regulations – or lack thereof – the law of the land in a majority of our country’s states.